 Students enroll and pay Florida State University tuition and fees, and tuition and fees are waived at the host university.
 All participants must be currently enrolled and degree-seeking students in good standing with all academic credit earned at the host institution being credited to The Florida State University.
-A student participating in the exchange must be in attendance at The Florida State University for one semester prior to the exchange.
+A student participating in the exchange must be in attendance at Florida State University for one semester prior to the exchange.

 Registration window for 2011-2012 university year opens mid-July.

 The Fall semester is the mid September to mid December.
 The Spring semester is mid January to late April.